 Popular US Destinations for Australian Travellers

-• Pickpocketing and phone theft are common in crowded tourist areas like Times Square and the subway
+• Pickpocketing occurs in tourist areas like Times Square and subway stations

-• Direct flights from major cities to Los Angeles (approximately 12 hours) and San Francisco
+• Direct flights from Sydney to Los Angeles take approximately 14 hours

-• Earthquake risk throughout the state - familiarise yourself with safety procedures
+• Earthquake risk exists throughout California - familiarise yourself with safety procedures

 Hawaii

-• Ocean activities (surfing, snorkelling, diving) carry inherent risks - check your policy covers water sports
+• Ocean activities including surfing, snorkelling, and scuba diving carry inherent risks - check your policy covers these

-• Hurricane season runs June to November, though direct hits are rare
+• Hurricane season runs from June to November, though direct hits on Hawaii are infrequent

 Tips for Australians Travelling to the United States